 A potential risk is that if a director of the corporate director regularly attends board meetings they could be held to be a de facto director of the company on whose board the corporate director sits.

-The Small Business, Enterprise and Employment Bill 2014-15 will prohibit the use of corporate directors with effect from October 2015 - with limited exceptions to be brought in by Regulations.
+The Small Business, Enterprise and Employment Bill 2014-15 has prohibited the use of corporate directors with effect from October 2015 - with limited exceptions to be brought in by Regulations.

 Occasionally circumstances will arise where a group of people with an interest in a company (for example shareholders or less frequently a creditor) wish to appoint a representative or ‘nominee’ to the board of directors.
 The right to make such appointments will sometimes be found in a company’s articles of association or in a shareholders or investment agreement.
 The vital point for such a nominee to remember is that whilst they are on the board of directors as the representative of the group that appoint them they are bound by law to act within their fiduciary and statutory duties in the same way as any other director.
 This means that they must consider the interests of the company and at all times act in such as way that is most likely to be in the best interests of the company and to promote the success of the company.

 An alternate director is someone who attends, speaks and votes at board meetings and can otherwise act in all respects to stand in the place of the appointed director when he or she is unable to do so.

 The Companies Act does not make any provision for alternate directors but they can be appointed if the company’s articles allow for this.
 If the company’s articles does not allow for alternates then directors may not appoint them, unless the articles are amended.
 The appointment of alternate directors is also usually subject to approval by the board and the appointment can be revoked at any time by the appointing director.
 If the appointing director ceases to hold office, so does the alternate director.